 To discourage companies from artificially shifting debt, member states are required to implement measures limiting the tax deductibility of interest on debt.
 Various options are available in implementing the limitation rule, such as including a de minimis threshold, an “escape clause” and a grandfathering provision.

-The ATAD 2 introduces more detailed rules to neutralize hybrid mismatches, which address a wider range of arrangements and broaden the scope of the simplified anti-hybrid rules included in ATAD 1.
+The ATAD was amended by the ATAD 2.
+The ATAD 2 introduces more detailed rules to neutralize hybrid mismatches, which address a wider range of arrangements and broaden the scope of the simplified anti-hybrid rules that were already included in the original ATAD.
 The more extensive anti-hybrid rules in the ATAD 2 replace the initial rules to counter hybrid mismatch arrangements set out in the ATAD 1.

 The rapidly changing cross-border tax environment poses many challenges and opportunities for multinationals and their tax functions.
-The ATAD 1 and ATAD 2 will have a wide-ranging impact on companies in the EU, so potentially affected taxpayers should begin analyzing the potential effects of the ATAD on their business operations as soon as possible to ensure operations are compliant and sustainable.
+The ATAD and ATAD 2 will have a wide-ranging impact on companies in the EU, so potentially affected taxpayers should begin analyzing the potential effects of the directives (and their implementation) on their business operations as soon as possible to ensure operations are compliant and sustainable.